FREQUENTLY ASKED QUESTIONS

 Grit OCR will be chip timed with a MyLaps timing system using a multisport ankle chip tag.
 Bib and timing chip will be provided when checking into the race.
 Participants must wear their bib and chip to ensure they are being tracked accurately.
-Final results will be posted on this website in approximately 24-hours after the race.
+Final results will be posted on this website about a day after the race is finished.
 After receiving your packet at check-in, follow these steps to prepare your chip: